Mario5346/COP5615-P1/gossip/README.md

 `gleam run project2 <nodes> <topology> <algorithm>`

 For example:

-`gleam run project2 27 3D push-sum`
+`gleam run project2 1000 full push-sum`

 All 4 topologies work with both algorithms.
 Feel free to modify the parameters.
 3D rounds up to the next highest number of nodes.
 Eg. a value of 10 would give 27 nodes.

 ## Largest tested values